binbashburns/kubernetes/README.md

 ## Contents

-The repository is organized as follows:
+The repository is organized in the order of chapters of the Kubernetes in a month of lunches.

-- `code_samples/`: This directory contains various code samples related to Kubernetes.
-- `notes/`: This directory contains various notes and learning materials related to Kubernetes.

 ## Usage